JakeCRichards/Chartbusters/README.md

 ### **Media**

-- Icons used in the navigation bar and footer are from [Font Awesome](https://fontawesome.com/).
+The images and audio used in this project were sourced from the Top Charts website.